carpentries/instructor-training/_episodes/14-lesson-study.md

 will inevitably be the case regardless of the number of practice problems you prepare in advance, and is one of the major challenges of teaching in this style.
-Because providing practice at the appropriate level for your learners is so important, it is useful to practice adapting exercises for various levels of learners so that you can do this quickly and proficiently as needed at your workshops.
+Because providing practice at the appropriate level for your learners is so important, it is useful to practice adapting exercises for various levels of learners so that you can do this quickly and proficiently as needed during your workshops.

 > ## Adapting Challenges
 >
 > For your chosen lesson, pick one of the existing exercises (or use the MCQ or faded example you wrote yesterday).
 > - Evaluate what level of learner they target.
-> - Write two variations of this question that target a) a more advanced and b) a more novice learner.
+> - Write two variations of this question that target a) more advanced and b) more novice learners.
 > - Discuss your variations with a partner and add to the Etherpad.
 >
 > This exercise and discussion should take about 10 minutes.